DABallentine/knowledge_discovery_charlotte/README.md

 ### Predictive Modeling

 #### Linear Regression
 The linear model showed that after correcting for multicollinearity in the predictors, 11 variables pertaining to 311 requests are highly significant features in predicting median income level of their respective neighborhoods.
-The model can account for roughly 25% of the varaibility in median income, and can do so with an average error of 22%, or approximately $14,000.
+The model can account for roughly 26% of the variability in median income, and can do so with an average error of 22%, or approximately $14,000.
 ##### Linear Regression Validation Results:
 ![image](https://user-images.githubusercontent.com/78170609/145232562-e4a23bdd-5a41-44f3-b663-48d804463499.png)